 In the built environment, Universal Design enables each of us to gain unimpeded access to a particular place, whether or not we require some form of accommodation.
 Universal Design for Learning (UDL) applies a similar set of brain-based, research-backed principles to learning environments, regardless of their format or structure, enabling all students to have multiple ways to engage with course content.
-The course includes 3 pre-recorded presentations by Allison Posey, CAST Curriculum and Design Specialist, and discussion and practice based on information drawn from teaching and learning literature on UDL, as well as from the experiences of individual participants.
-Upon completion of this course, participants will be able to identify, select, and apply UDL principles that are appropriate to their individual courses.
-Participants may be invited to submit the results of their course work as exemplars in future SITE courses and events.
+Participants apply UDL principles that are appropriate to their individual courses and may be invited to submit the results of their course work as exemplars in future SITE courses and events.

 Upon successful completion of this course, participants should be able to:

 Course topics include UDL principles; the current brain science around the interaction of emotion and cognition; strategies for designing learning experiences for engagement; and techniques to help students become persistent, self-regulated learners.
 Note that these topics may be revised slightly if necessary to meet the needs of the course participants.

 The course is divided into four online modules asynchronously conducted in Canvas, each of which may take up to four hours to complete for a potential total of 16 contact hours.
 The primary course methods include readings, videos, and pre-recorded webinars; online discussions; a final project applying UDL to an instructional activity; and a peer edit of the final project.
 This format provides a structured but flexible means to engage in hands-on, individual activities specific to each participant’s instructional context and to exchange ideas about teaching, learning, and implementing UDL.